MF366-Coding/MF366-Coding/README.md

 ### Gaming 🎮
 So, let's talk about gaming...

-I'm a crazy Undertale & Deltarune fan, currently [modding Deltarune with Kristal](https://github.com/MF366-Coding/DeltaruneKristalMods)...
+I'm a crazy Undertale & Deltarune fan.

+I also play Super Mario 64, Doom 64, Among Us and many other games.

 I also play mods and fangames made by other people...

-And no, Undertale and Deltarune aren't the only games I play LMAO...

 <!--
 **MF366-Coding/MF366-Coding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.